abudaan/JazzMIDIBridge/README.md

 All major browsers on Windows and OSX are supported.

-You have to install the plugin before you can use the JazzMIDIBridge.
+You have to [install the plugin](http://jazz-soft.net/download/) before you can use the JazzMIDIBridge.

-Download your own [copy](http://jazz-soft.net/download/), it installs in a breeze!
+Don't be afraid, it installs in a breeze!

 In fact the JazzMIDIBridge is a wrapper around a wrapper; the Jazz browser plugin is wrapped in a MIDIAccess object, and the MIDIAccess object  is wrapped in the JazzMIDIBridge object.